Image of the State of Ohio flag An official State of Ohio government website.

 • 21 years of age or older

-• High school diploma
+• High school diploma or equivalent

 • Valid Ohio driver’s license

-• Ongoing skills development and refresher training
+• Ongoing skills development and annual refresher training

-• Professional development opportunities as available
+• Continued professional development opportunities

-Goal: build confident, consistent performance rooted in policy, law, and professionalism.
+rooted in policy, law, and professionalism.

 SCHEDULING & PROFESSIONAL EXPECTATIONS

-• Professional communication and demeanor are required
+• Professional communication and conduct are required at all times

 • Accurate documentation and attention to detail are essential